Bunkai9448/digipet_PSP/README.md

 If you only want the patch go to: releases
 Otherwise go on with the readme.
 In addition, you have a step by step in [RE_Guide.md](RE_Guide.md)

-**Warning**: Some files and/or methods of this project might be only as a proof of concept (POC from now on), hence they lead nowhere further on.
+**Warning**: Some files and/or methods of this project might be only as a proof of concept, hence they lead nowhere further on.
 If you don't know why something is there, it's probably that.

 ## Considerations